MrRobot1370/ai-advisor/README.md

  - Enter your message.
  - View and copy responses.
  - View used tokens to manage usage.
- - Chat history will be saved in history.txt.
+ - Chat history will be saved in log.txt.

  ## Contributing